khazelton/uv-django-react/README.md

 - Start servers:
   - Backend: `cd backend && uv run python manage.py runserver`
   - Frontend: `cd frontend && npm run dev`
-- Visit the frontend; it should display “API says: pong”.
+- Visit the frontend; it should display "API says: pong".

 Status update
 - I prepared a ready-to-run scaffold script and minimal API + React app.
-I’m waiting on your path and preferences; I can run the setup for you once you confirm.
+I'm waiting on your path and preferences; I can run the setup for you once you confirm.

-- If you want me to execute this now, reply “use defaults” or provide your directory and choices, and I’ll run it.
+- If you want me to execute this now, reply "use defaults" or provide your directory and choices, and I'll run it.

 ```shellscript
 # Install uv if missing